 Do I Need the F150 Max Tow Package to Tow a Travel Trailer?

-The Max Tow Trailer Package does offer a lot of improvements.
+The max trailer tow package does offer a lot of improvements.
 And those improvements can surely come in handy if you plan to tow a large-sized trailer.
-However, getting that package is not absolutely necessary.
+However, getting that package is not always necessary.

 Is It Difficult to Pull a Travel Trailer with a Ford F150?